 Tetrad Brewing Company

 This small batch craft brewery has officially opened as of October 2019 in downtown Greenville!
-Co-owned by borthers-in-law John Bucher and Chad Tydings, Tetrad's 3½ barrel system will produce classic beer styles with a modern twist using time-honored brewing techniques.
+Co-owned by brothers-in-law John Bucher and Chad Tydings, Tetrad's 3½ barrel system produces classic beer styles with a modern twist using time-honored brewing techniques.
 Curious about the name?
 Tetrad means a group of four; a theme that can be found throughout the owners' personal lives, as well as their new-found brewing life.
 (Only 4 ingredients are used to make beer: water, malts, hops, and yeast.)

 603 E. Stone Ave.